felicjaq/ceeva/README.md

 ## Usage

-Ceeva allows you to check SSL certificates for domains and IP addresses.
+Ceeva allows you to check SSL/TLS certificates for domains and IP addresses.
 You can specify IP ranges, ports, and choose the report format.

 ## Examples